 Compensation in Wrongful Death Lawsuits

 Close relatives of the deceased may be able to recover compensation with a wrongful death lawsuit.
-While settlements can vary, depending on the age of the deceased as well as their income and benefits, the following types of compensation may be available to plaintiffs:
+This compensation can be based on economic and non-economic damages.

 - Funeral expenses

 - Loss of income from the deceased

 Non-economic damages are different from financial damages in that they do not generally have a direct dollar amount connected to them.
 Damages for pain and loss are more subjective and therefore are not as simple to calculate.
 An experienced attorney will be able to fully explore your losses and help you find the best way to compensate your wrongful death damages.